Understanding Timber

 This does not effect the quality.

-Rough spots occur when sawing and planing the wood, even though all efforts are done to prevent this happening
+Rough spots occur when sawing and planing the wood, even though all efforts are done to prevent this happening.

-wood fibres that run opposite to the machining direction sometimes cause rough spots.
+Wood fibres that run opposite to the machining direction sometimes cause rough spots.

-and can be brushed off, they are a result from resin that has been dyed by the copper salts.
+Pressure treated wood can sometimes create these green and whitish spots.
+They are no cause for concern and can be brushed off or wiped with a damp cloth, they are a result from resin that has been dyed by the copper salts.

-color will disappear when the wood is exposed to sunlight
+Overtime variations in color will disappear when the wood is exposed to sunlight

 Resin streaks occur during storage, the wood changes in thickness and volume.
-Its normal for this to happen
+Its normal for this to happen and can be removed by carefully scraping and removing with turpentine.